open-telemetry/opentelemetry-specification/specification/logs/data-model.md

 #### Type `map<string, any>`

 Value of type `map<string, any>` is a map of string keys to `any` values.
 The keys in the map are unique (duplicate keys are not allowed).
-The representation of the map is language-dependent.
-The SDKs MAY allow duplicated keys (e.g. represent the map as an array/list of key-values) as long as they provide means to have them deduplicated when log records are exported.

 Arbitrary deep nesting of values for arrays and maps is allowed (essentially allows to represent an equivalent of a JSON object).

+The representation
+of the map is language-dependent.

+The SDK MUST by default ensure that the exported maps contain only unique keys.

+The SDK MAY have an option to allow duplicated keys (e.g. for better performance or for receivers that accept duplicated keys).
+If such option is provided, it MUST be documented that for many log record receivers, handling of duplicated keys is unpredictable.

 ### Field Kinds